ngram-lab/al-folio/_pages/people.md

 </article> -->

 <p>
 We are the members of the UMass Natural Language Processing lab in <a href="https://www.cics.umass.edu/">CICS</a>!
-This page contains current faculty, postdocs, and graduate students; see also our <a href="../alumni/">alumni</a> and <a href="../affiliates/">faculty affiliates</a>.
+This page contains current faculty, postdocs, and PhD students; see also our <a href="../alumni/">alumni</a> and <a href="../affiliates/">faculty affiliates</a>.
 </p>

 <a name="fac"></a>